nshearer/etl/README.md

 The EtlProcessor class is intended to be subclassed in order to create the components of the ETL processor.
-Each processor, then, performs one or more of the Extract, Transform, or Load functions.
+Each processor, then, performs one or more of the Extract, Transform, or Load functions in it's own thread.

 When subclassing, you must: